How to create test fits with HyparSpace

 Video Tutorials

-This tutorial series shows Hypar Space in action, starting from an image — for a more detailed walkthrough, refer to the instructions that follow.
+This tutorial series shows Hypar Space in action, starting from a Revit Model — for a more detailed walkthrough, refer to the instructions that follow.

 Exporting a model from Revit to Hypar